Skip to content

 • Wells submission resulting in SEC closing letter as to senior executive of large financial services firm in SEC case settled by his employer that related to mutual fund share class recommendations.
 2017 WL 4064192 (Sept.
 14, 2017).

-• Joining defense team as lead appellate counsel, presented oral argument and submitted briefs that persuaded the U.S. Court of Appeals for the 7th Circuit to reverse summary judgment against investment adviser's general counsel in the first litigated insider trading case involving fund shares.
+• Joining defense team as lead appellate counsel, presented oral argument and submitted briefs that persuaded the U.S. Court of Appeals for the 7th Circuit to reverse summary judgment against an investment adviser's general counsel in the first litigated insider trading case involving fund shares.
 SEC v.
 Bauer, 723 F.3d 758 (7th Cir.
 2013).
 On remand to the trial court, obtained summary judgment dismissing the remainder of the case, 2014 WL 4267412 (Aug.
 29, 2014).

-• White paper and oral presentation resulting in SEC closing letter terminating investigation without charges as to executive at a major financial services firm in matter settled by firm that involved structuring and marketing of several collateralized debt obligation transactions.
+• White paper and oral presentation resulting in SEC closing letter terminating investigation without charges as to executive at a major financial services firm in a matter settled by firm that involved structuring and marketing of several collateralized debt obligation transactions.
 Matter of Merrill Lynch, Pierce, Fenner & Smith Inc., 2013 WL 6503674 (December 12, 2013).

 Admitted to Practice